microsoft/Windows-Time-Calibration-Tools/README.md

 Example Usage:

 First you must collect the data for both the system you want to analyze and a reference, (again your GPS time appliance).
 Use "Collect-W32TimeData mySUT myGPSDevice 500", to automatically invoke w32tm as powershell jobs for both the SUT and reference clock.
-This examples collects 500 samples, once every two seconds.
+This examples collects 500 samples, once every  second.
 Once the data is collected, you can generate a chart and summary data by running "Create-TimeChart mySUT myGPSDevice"